-Existing definitions of the alignment graph [1, 26] did not include the dummy vertices, and were incomplete.
-Using the alignment graph, we reformulate the problem of computing an optimal alignment to finding the shortest path in the alignment graph.
-Even though the alignment graph defined by Amir et al. [1] has minor differences, proof in their work can be easily adapted to state the following claim:
+Existing definitions of the alignment graph (Amir et al., 2000; Rautiainen and Marschall, 2017) did not incorporate dummy vertices, which are needed to account for the deletions correctly.
+Using the alignment graph, we reformulate the problem of computing an optimal alignment to that of finding the shortest path in the alignment graph.
+Even though the alignment graph defined by Amir et al. (2000) has minor differences, proof in their work can be easily adapted to state the following claim:

-Lemma 1 (Amir et al. [1]).
+Lemma 4.1 [Amir et al. (2000)].
 Shortest distance from the source vertex s to the sink vertex t in the alignment graph $G_a(V_a, E_a, \omega_a)$ equals cost of optimal alignment between the query q and the sequence graph $G(V, E, \sigma)$ .